Movie Studio Name Ideas: Branding That Pops

 - Finally, does it light up like the Vegas Strip when spoken aloud?

-Time to Stand out: Putting It All Together
+Time to Shine: Putting It All Together

 So, as you risk forth into this brave new world of movie studio branding, remember: Every great name has its time in the spotlight.
 Make yours one to remember—and perhaps bring a smile to the faces of audiences from San Francisco to New York.